VISHAL-038/Car_Price_Prediction/README.md

 - Converting categorical variables to numeric using techniques such as one-hot encoding.
 - Normalizing or standardizing the data.
 - Removing outliers.

+## Modeling
+Machine learning models were developed and evaluated, including:
+ - Linear Regression

+## Evaluation
+Models were evaluated based on metrics such as:
+- R-squared (R²)